mkipnis/qldds/README.md

 #### Scenario:

-MarketDataPublisher publishes updates on swaption vol surface and market data components of an underlying swap curve.
-Curve components consists of Deposits, FRAs and SwapRates.
+MarketDataPublisher continuously publishes updates on swaption vol surface and market data components of the underlying swap curve.
+Curve components consist of Deposits, FRAs and SwapRates.
 Two Swaption calculators consume volatility and curve data.
-Client is continuously publishing requests to compute
+Client continuously publishing requests to compute
-NPV on Swaptions.
-Requests contains tenor of an option and an underlying swap, as well as curve and surface names.
-Calculators consume pricing requests, compute NPVs and break even rates, and publish results back to the client.
+NPV on swaptions with various expirations and underlying swap maturities.
+Calculators consume pricing requests, compute NPVs, break even rates, and publish results back to the client.
 Client displays results along with the name of the calculator that replied first.

 ![N|Solid](https://github.com/mkipnis/qldds/blob/qldds-1.12.0/misc/swaption_example.png?raw=true)